jerryq0101/csgo-mkt-may/README.md

 # CSGO's Dune Analytics
-Current: A simple malleable dashboard with an Items Search, Price Chart and Item Properties (with AWS, MongoDB)
+Current: A simple malleable dashboard with an Items Search, Price Chart and Item Properties (with NextJS, NodeJS, AWS, and MongoDB)

 ## Demo